-Table 4 reports results of the New Century subprime loan origination equations.20 As shown in the table, the controls for borrower and loan characteristics performed as expected and were highly significant.
+Table 4 reports results of the New Century subprime loan origination equations.
+As shown in the table, the controls for borrower and loan characteristics performed as expected and were highly significant.
 All things equal, the probability of loan origination among blacks and Hispanics increased with loan LTV.
-As expected, increases in borrower income served to significantly diminish the probability of New Century loan originations among blacks and Hispanics.21 Higher levels of borrower credit qualification, as evidenced in the FICO score, served to elevate the probability of subprime loan origination among black borrowers.
-Among Hispanics, higher FICO scores served to depress the probability of New Century subprime loan origination.
+As expected, increases in borrower income served to significantly diminish the probability of New Century loan originations among blacks and Hispanics.
+Higher levels of borrower credit qualification, as evidenced in the FICO score, served to elevate the probability of subprime loan origination among black borrowers.
+Among Hispanics, higher FICO scores served to

 Controlling for borrower, loan, and neighborhood characteristics as well as state/year/month fixed effects, results suggest the importance of controls for congressional leadership and Representative ideology in determination of New Century loan originations among blacks.
-The probability that a borrower was black was eight percentage points higher in congressional districts in which the Representative was a member of the Congressional leadership.22 That being said, lending to blacks was
+The probability that a borrower was black was eight percentage points higher in congressional districts in which the Representative was a member of the Congressional leadership.
+That being said, lending to blacks was statistically dampened in districts represented by an ideological Conservative.
+In columns (2) and (4) we include dummy variables indicating whether the Congressional leader is black or Hispanic.
+We find all else equal that New Century borrowers were 2 percentage points more likely to be black if the local Congressional leader was black.
+While this estimate is statistically insignificant, the Hispanic Representative dummy and the black Representative dummy are jointly statistically significant at the 10 percent level.